pytorch/dr-ci/docs/development-environment/README.md

 ### Continuous integration

-TravisCI is set up to automatically verify that each push to GitHub can successfully compile.
-Note that if one force-pushes to the repo shortly after a previous push, TravisCI may report failure on the overwritten commit.
+GitHub Actions is set up to automatically verify that each push to GitHub can successfully compile.

 Certain individual functions can be tested in isolation via the `./test-oneoff.sh` script inside the `app` directory.